Settlement or Scheduling Conferences

 (1) To encourage early settlement, if appropriate;

-(2) To schedule cases for future hearing dates, if a case does not settle; and
+(2) To schedule cases for future hearing dates, if a case does not settle;

 (3) To arrange for services that encourage positive discussions that will help parties resolve their disputes in a mutually satisfactory manner.

 It is important to note that this Conference is not a hearing.
-The Master conducting the Conference will make no rulings.
+The Family Magistrate conducting the Conference will make no rulings.
 If the parties do reach a mutual agreement at the Conference, a Consent Order may be prepared, signed and filed with the Court.
 If an agreement is not reached, then Court staff will schedule a future hearing(s) and provide all parties and counsel with a Scheduling Order that contains all future hearing dates and scheduling deadlines.

 It is our hope that this early Conference will encourage the parties and their counsel to focus on the major issues in dispute and to provide a forum for more open discussions on how those issues can be resolved.
 Family Courts throughout the Country have recognized that if communication is improved, then more often a Family Law case can be resolved in a way that is better for everyone involved in the case.